triveria-com/wmp/README.md

 Server -->> Server: Verifies client ID Token
 Note over Server,Client: Trusted connection channel has been<br/> established
 ```
+**Known entity flow:**
-Connections between trusted entities are established by the following flow:
+Connections between two already known entities are established using this flow.
+It is described by the following diagram:
 ```mermaid
 sequenceDiagram
 participant Server